 What is the benefit of letting muffin batter rest?

-Allowing the muffin batter to rest allows for the flour’s starches additional time to absorb the moisture present in the eggs and other liquids.
-These starches additionally undergo expansion, leading to a strong and thicker texture within the batter.
+Allowing the muffin batter to rest gives the flour’s starches additional time to absorb the moisture from the eggs and other liquids.
+These starches also undergo expansion, resulting in a stronger, thicker texture in the batter.

 During testing, I tried resting the batter for 30 minutes, 45 minutes, and overnight.
-The results for me showed no real difference in the height or texture of the baked muffins, hence why I recommend the 30-45 minute mark.
+For me, the results showed no real difference in the height or texture of the baked muffins, which is why I recommend the 30-45 minute mark.
 But if you need more time, then overnight is fine too.

 More Delicious Muffin Recipes